alneberg/versioned-md/README.md

 ## Purpose

+versioned-md enforces versioning on individual markdown documents.
+The version is a human readable integer but is also tightly coupled to the git commit hash.
+Additionally the change process for documents is completely piggy-backing on the review process for a pull request in github.

-versioned-md enables a few things in addition to simple markdown documents:
+In short, versioned-md enables a few things in addition to simple markdown documents:

+- **Versioning of individual documents**: Each document has its own version id, tightly linked to a commit hash.
 - **Reviewer tracking**: Know who approved each document
-- **Versioning of individual documents**: Instead of using releases of the entire documentation repository
 - **Automated governance**: Enforce metadata consistency without manual effort
 - **Stable identifiers**: Unique IDs that survive renames and refactoring